Sexual Assault

 What can I do when I am attacked?

-To resist External Website that opens in a new window is perhaps the most crucial thing to do when threatened or under attack.
+To resist is perhaps the most crucial thing to do when threatened or under attack.
 See this excerpt from ‘A Health Handbook for Women with Disabilities’ by Jane Maxwell, Julia Watts Belser, and Darlena David for some great ideas on how to react: ‘If a woman resists someone who tries to hurt her, she is often able to avoid rape.
 Some people think that trying to stop rape will make an attacker more angry.
 But an attacker is already dangerous.
 Resisting rape may allow you to get away, because it can show an attacker that trying to rape you will be too much trouble.

 It is impossible to know how you will react if someone tries to rape you.
 Some women are filled with anger and feel strength they did not know they had.
 Others feel like they cannot move.
 But remember, if you are raped, it is not because you failed to defend yourself.
 Rape is never your fault.